Why Being a Black Sheep is the Only Way to Become a Billionaire

 There is a famous study of this

 Five people before them had all said the same thing so they are too scared to be contrarian.
-That’s how the human mind works, it will willingly avoid the potential for conflict or derision by submitting to the convictions of others when they should be more forthright and demanding.
+That’s how the human mind works, it will willingly avoids the potential for conflict or derision by submitting to the convictions of others when they should be more forthright and demanding.

 The most successful among us have the ability to ignore the social pressure to comply because they don’t care if they are ostracised — they want to win

 The most successful among us are wired differently.
 They don’t experience this the same as other people.
-To build innovative and revolutionary products or services you need to be pursuing things that are counter-intuitive and often things which at the time appear to be awful ideas.
+To build innovative and revolutionary products or services you need to be pursuing things that are counter intuitive and often things which at the time appear to be awful ideas.

 But they aren’t stubborn

-They may believe wholeheartedly in the success of an idea but they aren’t stupid.
+They may believe whole heartedly in the success of an idea but they aren’t stupid.

 If the front door won’t open they try the back door